Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 This is different from symmetric ciphers.
 For example, the well-known Caesar cipher has a single key (the alphabet shift step) which is used for both encryption and decryption.

 This has an obvious advantage: you do not need to create a secret symmetric key for every pair of users who would want to communicate.
-Instead, everybody just distributes their public key and guards the single private key.
+Instead, everybody can just distribute their public key and guard the single private key.
 (This is not as trivial as it looks: When Alice wants to send an encrypted message to Bob, she has to make sure that the public key does really belong to Bob.
 Otherwise, you can easily establish a secure connection, but to an attacker.)

 Unfortunately, there is no good example of an asymmetric cipher as simple as the Caesar’s cipher.
 For an example, which is more complex, but still approachable, have a look at RSA.